SC-Networks/evalanche-soap-api-connector/docs/document.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the document by an external id
+Retrieve a document by its external id

 ```